tyleretters/nor.the-rn.info/_posts/2022-03-01-four-techno-recommendations.md

 date: 2022-03-01
 tags: ['Wildcard']
 ---
-*Reminder: Northern Information, LLC respects your digital sovereignty.
-I never track you and I never post paid content.
-This is node 1/31 of Operation March.*<!--x-->

 ## Birth of a New Day, 2015

 ![Birth of a New Day](/assets/images/birth-of-a-new-day.jpg)

 2814's 2015 opus is the logical sublimation of all vaporwave: glossy, nip/tucked, baked.
 But is it techno?
-Maybe.
+Maybe.<!--x-->

 [https://2814.bandcamp.com/album/birth-of-a-new-day](https://dreamcatalogue.bandcamp.com/album/--18)